fkivela/TurboCtl/doc/sphinx/usage.rst

 -s, --simple        Run TurboCtl with a simple command-line interface that
                     doesn't require :ref:`urwid <dependencies>`.

-                    If TurboCtl is run without the ``-s`` argument, a more advanced UI will be used (see below for an example).
+                    If TurboCtl is run without the ``-s`` argument, a more advanced UI will be used.
-                    The simple UI doesn't use automatic polling, so the ``-n`` argument is incomatible with the ``-s`` argument.

--n, --no-poll       Don't poll the status of the pump by sending automatic
+-n, --no-poll       Don't send automatic telegrams to the pump.

-                    telegrams.
+                    The pump automatically turns off if it doesn't receive any commands for about 10 seconds.
-                    Normally TurboCtl sends automatic telegrams to the pump at regular intervals in order to stay updated about the status of the pump.
-This argument suppresses that functionality.
+                    Normally TurboCtl sends automatic telegrams to the pump at regular intervals in order to prevent this from happening, and also to keep the status screen in the advanced UI updated.
-                    As a result, the status screen of the UI is only updated when the user manually sends a telegram to the pump by writing a command in the UI.
+                    This argument prevents these automatic telegrams from being sent.

 -t, --test          Instead of running the TurboCtl program, run all automatic
                     tests for it.